equinor/mad/packages/navigation/README.md

 </Stack.Navigator>
 ```

-_CAUTION: Environmentbanners will not work properly if `headerLargeTitle` is set to true, and
+_CAUTION: Environment banners will not work properly if `headerLargeTitle` is set to true, and
 `headerLargeTitle` make it hard for elements in your application to calculate header height.
 It is
 therefore not recommended to use `headerLargeTitle`.
 If you still decide to use it, we recommend
-disabling environmentbanners where it is used, as the environment banner may cause the header to not
+disabling environment banners where it is used, as the environment banner may cause the header to
-work as expected._
+not work as expected._

 ```tsx
 <DiscoverStack.Navigator